-Finally, baseload sales are deals that are somewhere between firm and interruptible. .
+Finally, baseload sales are deals that are somewhere between firm and interruptible.
 Although price and term are also subject to renegotiation at any time, this typically occurs only when prices move significantly one way or the other.
-Such interrpretation is left up to the transacting parties.
+Such interpretation is left up to the transacting parties.
 The spot market mechanism has evolved into a highly institutionalised process for the active buying and selling of gas.
-Outside of the baseload market, most gas is traded on a 30-day basis, with pricing generally negotiated near the end of each calendar month during what is known as---bidweek---.
+Outside of the baseload market, most gas is traded on a 30 day basis, with pricing generally negotiated near the end of each calendar month during what is known as bidweek.
 Bid week coincides with the nomination deadlines for monthly pipeline capacity.
-Wffile the name may imply a leisurely period of time for pricing and trading, in practice, bid week periods for the majority of pipelines have been compressed into a very short time window.
-Some pundits now refer to bid week as "bid da~" or even "bid hour"- In fact, the majority of spot market trading occurs in the hours immediately following Nymex futures contract settlement.
+While the name may imply a leisurely period of time for pricing and trading, in practice, bid week periods for the majority of pipelines have been compressed into a very short time window.
+Some pundits now refer to bid week as "bid day" or even "bid hour".
+In fact, the majority of spot market trading occurs in the hours immediately following Nymex futures contract settlement.
 The settlement date procedures governing the Nymex futures contract were developed to coincide as much as possible with bid week and the various pipeline nomination deadlines, to allow for the best possible convergence between cash and futures.